Management CLI Modules

 In the below tables, you can find exhaustive list of keys for each smpps_cred section:

-authorization section keys
+authorization section keys#

-Key Default Description
+Key

-bind True Privilege to bind to SMPP Server API
+Privilege to bind to SMPP Server API

-quota section keys
+quota section keys#

-Key Default Description
+Key

-max_bindings ND Maximum bound connections at a time (multi binding)
+Maximum bound connections at a time (multi binding)

 Note